 “Is MCA a legit online business?”

-Someone emailed me this question last week and I gave them the short answer based on what I already knew about the company.
+Someone emailed me this question a while back and I gave them the short answer based on what I already knew about the company.

-Back in January, I also mentioned briefly in another review that I didn’t like how the owner of the product I was reviewing, had training on what I thought was a scam.
+I had also mentioned briefly in another review that I didn’t like how the owner of the product I was reviewing, had some bonus training on what I thought was a scam.

 “Actually one of the bonus training is focused about making money with Motor Club of America which has been called a scam for it’s focus on recruiting people to the business opportunity instead of selling the service that they offer.
 It’s an MLM scam that I wouldn’t want to be associated with.”

-Here you will see why I don’t recommend MCA at all and why I think the business opportunity provided by MCA is just a scam that should be avoided.
+Here you will see why I do not recommend MCA at all and why I think the business opportunity provided by MCA is just a scam that should be avoided.

 What Is MCA Though?